- Get experience in child health

 We know that exposure to paediatrics at medical school can be limited, so we encourage you to take advantage of any opportunities to get involved in child health - whether shadowing, volunteering or placements in related areas.
 Those experiences will help you decide whether to apply for paediatrics and help you feel more prepared for your application and interview.

 Check if your university has a paediatric society.
 This is a great way to hear about local events, talks and training.

 Paediatric societies are often involved with schemes that allow you to interact with children in a hospital environment.
-For example, at Teddy Bear Hospitals, children bring their teddy to a fun environment so they can learn about being in hospital and healthy lifestyles.
+For example, Teddy Bear Hospitals, where children bring their teddy to a fun environment so they can learn about being in hospital and healthy lifestyles.